LauraLynch1997/rock-paper-scissors-lizard-spock/README.md

 - Used for version control.
 6. Github
 - Used to store the site's code once pushed from Git.
-7. ImageOptim
-- Used to compress the sites images to improve page speed.

 ## Deployment
 The site was deployed to GitHub pages as follows:
-Select settings in Github repository.
+1. Select settings in Github repository.
-Select pages from the sidebar.
+2. Select pages from the sidebar.
-From the drop-down menu below the Source heading, select 'Deploy from a branch'.
+3. From the drop-down menu below the Source heading, select 'Deploy from a branch'.
-From the drop-down menu below the Branch heading, select main branch.
+4. From the drop-down menu below the Branch heading, select main branch.
 Then select root from the folder drop-down menu.
-Select Save.
+5. Select Save.
-The page will then show a ribbon display to indicate the successful deployment.
+6. The page will then show a ribbon display to indicate the successful deployment.
-The live link can be found here - INSERT LIVE LINK HERE
+7. The live link can be found here - INSERT LIVE LINK HERE

 ## Credits

 ### Content
-All text content and rules for the game were sourced from WIKIPEDIA LINK.
+All text content and rules for the game were sourced from [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).
-The steps in the Deployment section of this README.md file was sourced from the Code Institute Sample ReadMe
+The steps in the Deployment section of this README.md file was sourced from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME)
+ELEGANT SOLUTION

 ### Media
-All images used were from Unsplash
+Rules images were sourced from [openclipart.org](https://openclipart.org/detail/325665/rock-paper-scissors-lizard-spock) and [wikipedia.org](https://en.wikipedia.org/wiki/Rock_paper_scissors)
-All icons used were from Font Awesome
-Colour scheme was selected using Coolors
+All icons used were from [Font Awesome](https://fontawesome.com/) Colour scheme was selected using [Coolors](https://coolors.co/)
-Flexbox Froggy was used to learn and impliment flex styling in the style.css file.

 ## Programming Solutions